 Best in New York: North Shore Animal League America

 Adoption fees range from $50 to $350, depending on the type and age of the pet you are interested in adopting.
-This includes a spay or neuter and up to 15 days of medical care at its facility.
 In some cases, you can adopt a pet the same day you apply, but it depends on the availability and whether you find the right match.

 Best in Chicago: Paws Chicago